tOOlmaRR/toolmarrs-collectables/API/README.md

     jest --detectOpenHandles --forceExit --testNamePattern "View Card Set Endpoint"
     ```
     The testNamePattern is a *regex* that defines a pattern of test names to run.
 In this case, this command will run both the Base Set and Insert Set test suite because they both start with this string.

+**Note**: Automated tests use the .env file for environment configuration

 ## Endpoints: Test
 |Name|HTTP|Request Format|Desription and Comments|